jamesarosen/presentations/javascript_equipment/README.md

 more sophisticated `script/commonjs2browser`, but it would be easy to introduce bugs.
 It's time to move out of the realm of shell scripting.

+To install Browserify locally, add `"browserify": "~2.8.0"` to the `devDependencies` section in your `package.json`, then run `npm install`.
+To convert a collection of CommonJS modules to a browser-friendly package, call `browserify` with the "entry-point" module (the one you want to export as a global).

+Browserify doesn't have a way to automatically export a module to a global, so we'll create a `src/main.js`:

+    window.InsistentCat = require('./cat_follower');

+Then, change `script/compile` to use Browserify for the compilation:

+    #!/bin/sh
+    ./node_modules/browserify/bin/cmd.js \
+      src/main.js \
+      > assets/insistent_cat.js

 ## Copyright

 All material herein is Copyright Zendesk 2008-2012, with the exception of